yilinfang/dotfiles/README.md

-# dotfiles
+# Dotfiles

-Personal dotfiles including:
+Personal dotfiles including configurations for:

-- fish
+- Fish
-- ghostty
+- Ghostty
-- git
+- Git
-- kitty
+- Kitty
-- neovim
+- Neovim
-- starship
+- Starship
-- vim
+- Vim
-- wezterm
+- WezTerm
-- zellij
+- Zellij

-I code with vim and VSCode, the Neovim configuration is mainly for VSCode-neovim plugin.
+I code with VIM and VSCode.
+The Neovim configuration is primarily for the VSCode-neovim plugin.

 ## Usage